 Let me start with a little backstory.
 If you’re surrounded by motion designers, you may be looking at a melting pot of 2D or 3D animators, graphic designers and compositors — heck, my own educational background is in the fine arts!
 The one thing we might have in common is that we are using the same suite of tools and are looking at the same pool of potential work and contemporary aesthetics.
 However, the overall direction of our careers may be different based on our goals and strengths.

 Video is the most abundantly produced and consumed medium of our time.
-And as such, it is very powerful in forming our experiences because we are already very open to it.
+And as such, it is very powerful in forming our experiences because we are already very open to them.
 The research into engagement, purchases and SEO through the inclusion of motion and video on a website speaks for itself.
 However, I’d like to speak to two functions animation can serve for a product or service:

 Animation can be a very proactive method of engaging users, both by providing an impactful experience and, through thoughtful design, facilitating and optimizing the use of the product or service.
-Attention to detail is important, as visual storytelling can enrich not only the conscious experience a customer receives, but also provide very subtle hand-holding and reinforce more nuanced brand identifiers.
+Attention to detail is important, as visual storytelling can enrich not only the conscious experience a customer receives but also provide very subtle hand-holding and reinforce more nuanced brand identifiers.

 That said, I cannot emphasize enough that animation must be used purposefully.
 The animation itself is not a crutch and cannot overcome bad design.

-As I mentioned, I am a visual storyteller, not specifically a motion designer, animator or compositor.
+As I mentioned, I am a visual storyteller, not specifically a motion designer, animator, or compositor.
 Like other businesses and institutions I’ve been hired by and contracted with, NASA was at a stage where they needed a storyteller.

 Due to the pandemic, NASA’s annual TACP conference had to be an entirely remote experience.
 Vigorous security checks are necessary for any individual contracted to work for NASA, and so only a handful of creatives were brought into the internal media team to create an online conference experience with very limited time.
 This meant I was not only animating, but writing copy, providing voiceovers, developing storyboards, pitching concepts, providing art direction and perhaps most importantly, creating engaging narratives using talking points provided by NASA researchers.